 A full description of Greek beliefs and a history of their various settlements in Italy would fill a very large book, but those wishing to read a good description of those operating in the more local region of Campania can do no better than read ‘The cults of Campania’ by Roy Merle Peterson.

 The term oracle can be used as both the place where oracular pronouncements were made, the person who made the pronouncement or the pronouncement itself.

 The best known oracular sites are the Oracle of Zeus at Dodona and the Oracle of Apollo at Delphi, but oracles operated in many Greek territories.

-At Dodona, the priests while under the effects of chewing leaves or by the tones of holy pigeons.
-Pigeons feature at number of oracular sites and one wonders whether many of their amazing feats of prediction were from news via information strapped to carrier pigeons.
+At Dodona priests made predictions while under the effects of chewing psychoactive leaves or by interpreting the tones of holy pigeons.
+Pigeons feature at a number of oracular sites and one wonders whether many of their amazing feats of prediction were from news via information strapped to carrier pigeons.

 At Delphi, the Priestess, called the Pythia, sat on a tripod over a volcanic fissure where the mephitic vapours allowed her visions of the divine through her expanded awareness and consciousness.
 Elsewhere, such as Eleusis, it is likely that other entheogens were used.
 Modern authors prefer now to talk of entheogens, substances that allow divine inspiration, as they are rather less loaded with connotations than terms like psychedelic or hallucinogen.

 The oracles were consulted in all situations and their answers determined the strategies of war and revenge, affairs of the heart, mourning and anything else.
 Consultation was the preserve of the wealthy who could afford the fees

 Private initiatory ceremonies called The Mysteries, where participants were sworn to secrecy, also feature as part of the picture and were observed at Eleusis and many volcanic regions.